An injured swan who was spotted wobbling around and unable to stand properly has been rescued in Spalding, Lincolnshire.

 It’s thought the young grey seal had come down the weir and climbed up the bank before trying to get into a small dyke.

 He was spotted by a family walking their dogs on Boxing Day, and they called the RSPCA.

 RSPCA inspector Kate Burris said: “It was definitely unexpected to be contacted about a seal pup at Tattershall Castle!

-The RSPCA is appealing for information after a pony was dumped in a field in Winthorpe, near Newark, Lincolnshire in a suffering state.
+The RSPCA is appealing for information after a litter of kittens were dumped in a pub toilet in Lincoln – for a second time.

 The kittens were found in a black bag with the words ‘May Contain Prosecco’ printed on it in the men’s toilet at The Ritz Wetherspoon’s pub on the High Street at around 7pm on Tuesday (25 June).

 The same thing happened in March last year.